Undergraduate Degree and Grades

 I am an international student, and my undergraduate institution grants a three-year Bachelors Degree.
 Am I eligible to apply?

 Unfortunately, no. The Graduate School accepts degrees from four-year institutions only.
+You must complete at least one year of a Masters program in addition to the three-year Bachelors to be considered.

 I won’t graduate until May, so my transcripts will be incomplete.
 Is that okay?